H2020 timesheet template

 Some background on timesheets for H2020 projects plus a free template for you.

-If you are working on a H2020 project you should use timesheets and it is actually required.
+If you are working on a H2020 project it is a requirement to use timesheets for your team.
 There are multiple ways to do this (e.g. on paper or electronically).
 However you should invest some thinking into a proper process.
 Request your staff to track their time regularly, best on a daily basis.
 Supervisors should check and countersign the timesheets also on a regular basis (e.g. on a monthly basis).

 The Annotated Model Grant Agreement defines in §18 (page 179) six minimal requirements for timesheets: